-Toyota Gazoo Racing took a one-two finish in the penultimate day of practice before the 24 Hours of Le Mans, while Corvette Racing kept their record of both cars finishing in the top three in GTE Pro.
+Kamui Kobayashi led a Toyota 1-2 finish in third practice at Le Mans, while Corvette Racing kept their record of both cars finishing in the top three in GTE Pro.

 The #8 Toyota didn’t have an easy time getting through the three-hour practice, as it became stuck on track near the halfway point.
 Due to an electrical issue, Ryo Hirakawa was forced to slow down the Mulsanne and perform a power reset before making his way back to the pits.

-The team was able to resolve the issue and get the vehicle back on track, but Hirakawa and teammates Sebastien Buemi and Brendon Hartley have to be concerned with the issue heading into Hyperpole later this evening.
+The team was able to resolve the issue and get the vehicle back on track to complete third practice at Le Mans, but Hirakawa and teammates Sebastien Buemi and Brendon Hartley have to be concerned with the issue heading into Hyperpole later this evening.

 In LMP2, Filipe Alburquerque delivered United Autosports their first fastest lap of the weekend in class with a 3:30.964 in the #22 Oreca.
 Alex Lynn was 0.061s slower than Alburquerque, giving United a one-two finish ahead of FIA World Endurance Championship opponents WRT.